Patrick Stewart

 The wedding of Patrick Stewart and Sunny Ozell

 In 2017, a pet joined the family - a pit bull named Ginger.
-Sunny first took the dog in as a foster, but then, having grown very attached to the pooch, the couple decided to keep her in the house permanently.
+Sunny initially fostered the dog, but after growing attached to her, the couple decided to keep her permanently.

 Patrick Stewart with his pet